Consensys/linea-attestation-registry/CONTRIBUTING.md

 contributing to this project.
 To make collaboration smooth and effective, we’ve set up a few guidelines and best practices.
 Let’s dive in!

+### Guidelines for Non-Code and other Trivial Contributions

+Please keep in mind that we do not accept non-code contributions like fixing comments, typos or some other trivial fixes.
+Although we appreciate the extra help, managing lots of these small contributions is unfeasible, and puts extra pressure in our continuous delivery systems (running all tests, etc).
+Feel free to open an issue pointing to any of those errors, and we will batch them into a single change.

 ---

 ## 🛠️ **Project Management**